Imago

 “I live it every day.
 People say when you come to Daytona, does it hurt?
 I’m like, yeah.
 It hurts every day of my life.
 The one thing that brings me peace is that I know Dale was exactly where he wanted to be when he left this world.
 There’s a Bible verse that says, if you believe you are in the presence of the Lord in the blink of an eye, and that’s how I believe Dale left here.
 He’s in heaven, smiling down on us today.”

 Twenty-five years later, Daytona still feels Dale’s presence!
-And this year, more than ever, the track seemed to pause and remember.
+And this year, more than ever, the track seemed to pause and remember, as they gave him the “3” salute on Lap 3.